EMPLOYMENT OPPORTUNITIES

 required by CCMC and Office of AIDS policies and procedures. ·

-Duties as assigned by the Project Director and/or
+Duties as assigned by the Program Director and/or

 Executive Director. ·